NDP to start candidate search - Smithers Interior News

 Federal New Democrats in the Skeena – Bulkley Valley riding are set to do something they haven’t had to do in 15 years — find a candidate for the next election now that NDP MP Nathan Cullen has decided to retire from federal politics.

 Party officials expect to have the machinery in place within a few months to select a candidate leading up to the Oct.
-19 federal election date, says Smithers resident Dan Mesec, the president of the NDP’s Skeena – Bulkley Valley federal riding association.
+19 federal election date, said Smithers resident Dan Mesec, president of the NDP’s Skeena – Bulkley Valley federal riding association.

 The plan is to have a candidate in place before summer, he said.